StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

   ALTER TABLE details DISTRIBUTED BY RANDOM;
   ```

-- The keys for hash bucketing is modified to `user_id, event_time` from the `event_time, event_type`.
+- The keys for hash bucketing is modified to `user_id, event_time` from `event_time, event_type`.
 And the number of buckets remains automatically set by StarRocks.

   ```SQL
   ALTER TABLE details DISTRIBUTED BY HASH(user_id, event_time);